 Council has adopted a system of ad valorem rates that will apply to each property valuation to develop a variable charge on each rate notice.
-The ad valorem charge is multiplied by the land valuation supplied by the Land and Property Information NSW to determine the ad valorem charge.
+The ad valorem charge is multiplied by the land valuation supplied by Land and Property Information NSW to determine the ad valorem charge.

 Whilst Council has chosen to apply a system of base rates, the overriding characteristic of NSW local government rating is that the rate assessment will be primarily and predominantly determined via the ad valorem method.
-The ad valorem amount of the rate is to be levied on the unimproved land value of all rateable land within each rating category on the rates notice.
+The ad valorem amount of the rate is to be levied on the unimproved land value of all rateable land within each rating category on the Rates Notice.

-The LGCI in 2018-2019 has been set by IPART as 2.3 percent.
+The LGCI in 2020-2021 has been set by IPART as 2.6 per cent.